WalrusNetwork/markdown-content/guides/en.md

 ## **Welcome to our player guides section!**

-You're here because you have an unanswered question about who we are and what we do, you're experiencing an issue that you'd like resolved.
+Have an unanswered question about who we are and what we do?
+Experiencing an issue that you'd like resolved?
+Wondering how you can contribute?
+You're in the right place.
 The guides are structured in the following two drop-down sections:

 - FAQs
 - Map-making Corner